yu-pei/parsec-wiki/PaRSEC Trace Tables via Python.md

 HDF5 is a very common big-data storage format, and as such the trace file may easily be read by many different languages and libraries.
 Only the Python parsec_trace_tables.py module is supported by the PaRSEC team, however.

-## Basic Trace Tables Read/Open ##
+## Basic Load ##

-To open a Trace Tables file from a Python script, the most basic method is to pass the filename to the from_hdf function in the parsec_trace_tables module:
+To load an already-converted Trace Tables file into a Python script, the most basic method is to pass the filename to the from_hdf function in the parsec_trace_tables module:

 ```
 #!Python